Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it lists all Terraform deployment runs for a session, specifying the returned fields (job IDs, statuses, types, timestamps).
-This distinguishes it from sibling tools like tfstatus (current state) or tfplan (pending changes).
+The description clearly states the action (list runs) and resource (Terraform deployment runs for a session), and specifies the returned data (job IDs, statuses, types, timestamps).
+It effectively differentiates from sibling action-oriented tools like tfdeploy or tfstatus.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.